tiro-is/spjallromur/evaluation_of_alignment.md

 ## Evaluation by manual listening

 Five samples were taken from each speaker and manually evaluated.
 The samples were chosen randomly from each speaker.
-But due time constraints not all speakers where tested.
+But due time constraints not all speakers were tested.
 In total there we evaluated 296 samples from 60 speakers ot ouf a 99.
 The evaluation was very simple, either there was a good alignment, the beginning of the segment was missing or the end of the segment was missing.
-The results are quite good and the average accuracy is 94.6% most of the alignment issues where minor.
+The results are quite good and the average accuracy is 94.6% most of the alignment issues were minor.

 | Evaluation        | Count |
 | ----------------- | ----- |